The Tech Industry Plots Its Comeback After a Hellish 2022—Starting With CES

 - Continued growth in gaming, driven by the development of the metaverse and immersive hardware.

 While discussion of such big ideas has always been a big part of CES, the show’s biggest draw has arguably always been its showroom floor for attendees to check out the latest gadgets exhibited and demoed across the 4.6 million square feet of the Las Vegas Convention Center, as well as numerous spaces in nearby hotels.
-Even before noon, the Las Vegas Monorail was already reaching capacity over and over.
-Few wore masks—a telltale sign that COVID-19 no longer had the grip over the show as in years past.
+Even before noon, the Las Vegas Monorail was already reaching capacity, leading to wait times of an hour or longer to board.
+Within the packed attendance halls, few wore masks—a telltale sign that COVID-19 no longer had the grip over the show as in years past.

 Those new products, devices, and apps can range wildly from fascinating to outlandish.
 A few spotted on a first excursion through several of the show’s far-flung floors on Wednesday and Thursday: